tidyverse/datascience-box/README.md

 # Data Science Course in a Box

+**Note:** This repo is currently a WIP.
+Materials will be based on [this Fall 2017](http://www2.stat.duke.edu/courses/Fall17/sta112.01/) course and [this Spring 2018](http://www2.stat.duke.edu/courses/Spring18/Sta199/) course.
+See https://www.tidyverse.org/learn/ for other learning resources as well.

 ## Course description

 How can we effectively and efficiently teach statistical thinking and computation to students with little to no background in either?
 How can we equip them with the skills and tools for reasoning with various types of data and leave them wanting to learn more?